From 14/09/2022 to 24/12/2023

 Chengdu - Walking tour (Tianfu Square, People's Park and Kuanzhai Lane).

 Day 1 - Beijing Nimen Hao!
 Welcome to China.
 Your adventure begins with a welcome meeting at 6 pm on Day 1.
-Please look for a note in the hotel lobby or ask the hotel reception where it will take place.
-We'll be collecting your insurance details and next of kin information at this meeting, so please ensure you have all these details to provide to your leader.
 If arriving early there is loads to do in this amazing city.
 Get acquainted with Beijing on your own before joining your group and leader for the welcome meeting, then head out for an optional first night dinner.
 Go nuts and order your Peking duck for your first meal in the country.
 First the skin is carved and served in pancakes, next the carcass is chopped and cooked up into a soup.
 Don't forget to grab your doggy bag (ducky bag?) of leftovers.

-Day 2 - Great Wall - Beijing Head out to the Great Wall at Mutianyu (approximately 2 hours) – one of the best-preserved and easily accessed sections from Beijing.
+Day 2 - Great Wall / Beijing Head out to the Great Wall at Mutianyu on public transport (approximately 2 hours) – one of the best-preserved and easily accessed sections from Beijing.
 Take in the surrounding amazing views (provided that it is a clear day!).
 A truly epic piece of engineering, the wall stretches 6000 km westwards from the mountain ridges north of Beijing.
 It was originally constructed to protect Chinese empires from invaders the north and even though it failed in this purpose, it's still without a doubt one of the country's most amazing achievements.
+There’s an opportunity to take a thrilling toboggan ride to the base of the Great Wall (at your own expense), which is a unique way to rest your legs after all the ups and downs on the Wall.

-Day 3 - Beijing - Overnight Train Spend the morning exploring Tiananmen Square.
+Day 3 - Beijing / Overnight Train Spend the morning exploring Tiananmen Square and follow your leader through the zigzag lanes that's called hutong locally.
+Hutong area is one of the most special area in Beijing because these lanes and courtyard houses are the root of old Beijing city and now a special area to peek into the real local life.
 In the afternoon, enjoy free time to explore as you wish, maybe visiting the Forbidden City, the 798 Art District, jumping on a bike and riding through the hutongs, hanging out in the Temple of Heaven park or visiting the Lama Temple.
 This evening we board the first overnight train from Beijing to Xi'an in a six-berth, air-conditioned cabins (hard sleeper class).
 Train travel in China may not be entirely luxurious but it's certainly one of the best ways to come face-to-face with the country and its people as it's the main form of transport for locals.
 We use hard sleeper-class trains for most of our overnight train journeys.
 These are not as rough as they sound - compartments are open-plan and clean with padded three-tiered berths (6 to a compartment).
 Sheets, pillows and a blanket are provided.
 We recommend bringing your own sleeping sheet as the quality/cleanliness of sheets may not be what you are used to.
 Safe hot drinking water is always available for making coffee, tea or instant meals.
 It is a good idea to bring a mug, spoon, knife and fork if you will be preparing your own hot drinks or food on the train (as these are not provided in cabins) Basic bathroom facilities are situated at the end of each carriage with toilets and washbasins.
 As toilet paper isn't always available it's advised to carry some of your own, keep in mind general train cleanliness may not be to the same standards you are accustomed to.
 Most trains have a dining carriage where meals are available three times a day, and there are often snacks available on the train along the way.
 You may wish to purchase extra snacks of your choice before the journey to supplement food available on the train.

 Day 5 - Xi'an Visit Xi'an's most famous site, the Terracotta Warriors, with a local guide.
 Travel by public bus (approximately 2 hours) to reach the site, and spend a few hours exploring.
 Hear all about this incredible archaeological find (it was discovered by farmers digging a well in 1976 after being buried for thousands of years).
 These clay statues of soldiers, horses and chariots all standing in battle formation were commissioned by the emperor of the Qin dynasty as part of his mausoleum and a number of pits are now on view to the public.
 The rest of the afternoon and evening is free time.
-Maybe check out the night markets and try some of the many tantalising local specialities such as pao mo (lamb broth that you break flat bread into), hand-pulled noodles, hot pot or barbecued meat skewers.
+Dont miss out on some of the many tantalising local specialities such as pao mo (lamb broth that you break flat bread into), hand-pulled noodles, hot pot or barbecued meat skewers.

-Day 6 - Xi'an - Chengdu Hop on the efficient high-speed train from Xi'an to Chengdu (approximately.
-3 hours).
-Chengdu has a very casual vibe.
-Here is where locals value life more than work (that's how it should be, right?), so mahjong and tea are two of the most crucial elements in their life.
-Go on a walking tour with your leader to downtown Tianfu Square where a giant statue of Chairman Mao overlooks his people.
-Continue to the lively People's Park and sit down in a tea house for a sip of tea, taking advantage of the other services on offer like ear cleaning and massages.
-Chengdu was listed in 2010 as a gourmet capital by UNESCO, so why not give the local delicacies a go?
-Spicy rabbit head, anyone?
+Day 6 - Xi'an / Chengdu Hop on the efficient high-speed train from Xi'an to Chengdu (approximately 3 hours).
+Chengdu has a very casual vibe, and the locals tend to value pleasure more than work, so mahjong and tea are two of the most crucial parts of living.
+Go on a walking tour with your leader to downtown Tianfu Square, where a giant statue of Chairman Mao stands.
+Continue to the lively People's Park and sit down in a tea house to sip a brew and take advantage of the other services on offer like ear cleaning and massages.
+Make the most of your time here and immerse yourself in local life by joining a group dance or martial arts practice.
+Feeling a little foolish is all part of the fun, and we can almost guarantee you’ll get lots of encouragement from the locals.

 Day 7 - Chengdu Prepare for the fuzzies this morning as you get up close with the adorable pandas at the Panda Breeding Centre in Chengdu.
 Learn about the conservation efforts being made to repopulate this ancient species.
 And of course you'll see them being fed, playing, sleeping or just being plain cute in their playgrounds.
 Enjoy some more downtime in the afternoon, maybe checking out the hip Kuanzhai Lane or searhcing for some spicy Chengdu snacks on Jinli Street.